Deal with the Devil: Metaphor

-The term "a deal with the Devil" (or "Faustian bargain") is also used metaphorically to condemn a person or persons perceived as having collaborated with an evil person or regime.
+The term "a deal with the Devil" (or "Faustian bargain") is also used metaphorically to condemn a person or persons perceived as having cooperated with an evil person or organization.
 An example of this is the Nazi-Jewish negotiations during The Holocaust, both positively and negatively.
 Under Jewish law, the principle of pikuach nefesh ("saving life") is an obligation to compromise one's principles in order to preserve human life.
 Rudolf Kastner was accused of negotiating with the Nazis to save a select few at the expense of the many.
 The term has been mis-used in reference to Kastner's act.